-Specialty Coffee shops in Osaka
+Best Cafes Serving Specialty Coffee in Osaka

+A few minutes walking from Orange street I came across Giracha Coffee, a bicycle shop with an integrated espresso bar.
 Which might look like a take away place could turn into hours of mingling and making new friends.
 The owners Sayaka Matsuse and her husband are very sociable and community minded people, who might just introduce you to somebody special you would not have met otherwise.
 They wanted to create an informal atmosphere that is different from Japanese style customer service in that it encourages conversation between strangers.
 Already the combination of bike shop and café suggests that the creative heads of Giracha are thinking outside the box.

 The Head Barista Taira learned his craft from none other than World Latte Art Champion and founder of the Streamer Coffee Company – Hiroshi Sawada, who has since left Japan to open up Sawada Coffee USA in Chicago.
 Taira himself used to work for Streamer, but when the company underwent some changes, he found his tribe at Giracha, taking Streamer beans with him.
 To date Streamer Coffee and Giracha are working together to provide quality coffee, which Taira brews on a compact Nuova Simonelli.

 LiLo Coffee Roasters